SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Developing/Developing_connectors_as_Visual_Studio_solutions.md

 ### Removing a QAction

-To remove a QAction, go to the dropdown menu of the *Edit QAction* icon and select *Delete QAction* which will remove everything that needs to be removed automatically for you.
-Alternatively, you could also remove the \<QAction> tag in the protocol XML file as well as the C# project manually.
+To remove a QAction, go to the dropdown menu of the *Edit QAction* icon and select *Delete QAction*.
+This will automatically remove everything that needs to be removed for you.
+Alternatively, you could also manually remove the \<QAction> tag in the protocol XML file as well as the C# project.

 ## Uploading a protocol to a DataMiner Agent